 The president has been targeted for assassination!
 The Blue team attempts to hide the president's identity and keep them safe, while the red team tries to get their bomber to take out the president by the end of the game.
 Spies, engineers, and other specialists attempt to tilt the odds in their team's favor (or seek their own win).
 A game of deception and logical deduction.

 Team Building Suitability: Teamwork per se is tricky in this game, as players will always be working with extremely limited information.
-Interactions are superficial, with the game meant to primarily be just a fun romp.
-So it is probably best used at the end of a session.
+Interactions are superficial, and the game is meant to be just a fun romp.
+Probably best used at the end of a session.

 Players: 7-21, Time: 2 hours